ppannuto/patpannuto.com/pages/teaching.md

 and [github/c4cs](https://github.com/c4cs/c4cs.github.io).
-I have received the most positive feedback however, about the lecture structure, which is a mix of small amounts of traditional lecturing and then interactive sessions, me typing on screen with students following along, exploring how things work, and&mdash;critically&mdash;making, correcting, and learning from mistakes in real time.
+I have received the most positive feedback however, about the lecture structure, which is a mix of small amounts of traditional lecturing and then interactive sessions, typing on screen with students following along, exploring how things work, and&mdash;critically&mdash;making, correcting, and learning from mistakes in real time.

-One of the most powerful things the course does is attempt to eliminate the super-hacker archetype.
+Beyond pedagogy, one goal of the course is an attempt to eliminate the super-hacker archetype.
 We show that command line wizardry is not purely for the elites, it is simply a different language that has not yet been learned (and is unfortunately a bit arcane).
 During the interactive elements student questions consistently result in "live Googling", because even an "expert" doesn't know everything.
-We also aim to eliminate the notion that there is a "right" way to write code; that an elite emacs user is a fundamentally better programmer than someone using Sublime.
-The result of this effort is an increase in the comfort and confidence of students who had little to no programming experience before college.
-Numerous students, many from underrepresented minorities in CS, have sent private messages to the course staff thanking us for the course as they had been thinking of leaving CS as they were "not smart enough" for it, when really that was not the case at all.
+We aim to eliminate the notion that there is a "right" way to write code; that an elite emacs user is a fundamentally better programmer than someone using Sublime.
+Post-course surveys reveal that we are having success.
+Students, particularly those who entered college with little to no prior programming experience, report an increase in their comfort and confidence in computer science and an improved sense of "belonging" in the field.

 ### [EECS 470: Computer Architecture][eecs470] (W'12)